Celebrate the enthusiasm and grandeur of Mardi Gras with these colorful Mardi Gras Crafts for Kids! Easy to make and loads of fun!!

 What defines a festival?
 Let’s see, there’s got to be lots of good food, colorful clothes, shiny decorations and of course, loads of merriment.
 And I can think of one festival that ticks all the boxes – Mardi Gras!

 Do you know the literal translation of ‘Mardi Gras’?
 It’s French for ‘Fat Tuesday’!
-The name came about as a symbol for all the eating people did just before the Lenten fast began.
+It refers to the ritualistic eating of generally unhealthy foods (hello, king cake) and meat before the traditional 40 days of fasting that accompany the season of Lent in the Catholic faith begins.
 And today, it’s a pretty big deal, when everyone comes decked out in their carnival best.

 20 Magnificent Mardi Gras Crafts for Kids